-Birds, Sex, and Beauty: The Extraordinary Implications of Charles Darwin's Strangest Idea
+Birds, Sex and Beauty: The Extraordinary Implications of Charles Darwin's Strangest Idea

-The New York Times bestselling author of Genome and The Evolution of Everything revisits Darwin's revelatory theory of mate choice through the close study of the peculiar rituals of birds, and how understanding this driver of evolution complicates our view of even how human mating evolved.
+The New York Times bestselling author of Genome and The Evolution of Everything revisits Darwin's revelatory theory of mate choice through the close study of the peculiar rituals of birds, and considers how this mating process complicates our own view of human evolution.

 In all animals, mating is a deal.
 But few creatures behave as if sex is a simple, even mutually beneficial, transaction.
 Many more treat it with reverence, suspicion, angst, and violence.
 In the case of the Black Grouse, the bird at the center of Matt Ridley's investigation, the males dance and sing for hours a day, for several exhausting months, in an arduous and even deadly ritual called a “lek.”
 To prepare for the ordeal, they grow, preen and display fancy, twisted, bold-colored feathers.
 When achieved, consummation with a female takes seconds.
 So why the months of practice and preparation that is elaborate, extravagant, exhausting and elegant?